LC-burigo/Instagram_Database_clone/README.md

       fun|37|
       beach|42|

-  9. Select the users that are the most likers
+  9. Select the users which like more photos

       username| total_likes |
       --------|-------------|